Mitch-Lu/interview-boilerplates/java-dropwizard/README.md

 ./run.sh
 ```

-The boilerplate code exposes a single endpoint at `localhost:8080/helloworld` and a health check
+The exercise code exposes a single endpoint at `localhost:8080/sentences/count` and a health check
 at `localhost:8081/healthcheck`.
-The endpoint accepts a get request and returns a json response.
+The endpoint accepts a get request with a required QueryParam word and returns a json response.

-`curl -i localhost:8080/helloworld`
+`curl -i localhost:8080/sentences/count?word=eggplant`

-will return (excepting the dates)
+will return

     HTTP/1.1 200 OK
     Date: Sat, 22 May 2021 18:55:16 GMT